fishcakez/dbg/README.md

 ```elixir
 Dbg.trace(:send)
 ```
-Clear all trace flags:
+Clear all trace flags for current process:
 ```elixir
 Dbg.clear()
 ```
-To trace a call, add the `:call` flag to a process:
+To trace a call, add the `:call` trace flag to a process:
 ```elixir
 Dbg.trace(self(), :call)
 ```
-Then add the function:
+Then add the function to traced calls:
 ```elixir
 Dbg.call(&Map.new/0)
 ```
-Call the function to see a trace:
+Call the function to see a trace message:
 ```elixir
 Map.new()
 ```